 Third, get professional help.
 Seek therapy from a qualified mental health professional if you have panic attacks regularly.
 Cognitive-behavioral therapy is an effective treatment for panic disorder.
 Medications may also be necessary in some cases.
 Your healthcare provider can determine if medication is proper for you.

-Treating panic attacks can be a challenge, but it’s important to remember that you are not alone.
+Treating anxiety attacks or panic attacks can be a challenge, but it’s important to remember that you are not alone.
 Millions of people have panic disorder, and many resources help you overcome your symptoms.
 With proper treatment, you can lead a happy and healthy life.